samueldosramos/wsl-setup/README.md

 ## Installation

 **Note:** I use the [Automate Windows 10 Developer Machine Setup](https://gist.github.com/samuelramox/e25ae0286d827e242f46e2195057823d) script to configure Windows, install some apps and WSL.
 To use the script, just download and open it with `PowerShell`.
-If you use it, skip to step `Install dotfiles`.
+If you use it, skip to step [Install dotfiles](#install-dotfiles).

 ### Install WSL